gregtatum/gecko-dev/tools/profiler/docs/memory.rst

 Profiling Memory
 ================

-Sample stacks from native allocations
+Sampling stacks from native allocations
 -------------------------------------

 The profiler can sample allocations and de-allocations from malloc using the